 If you make smart keyword choices, you’ll produce content with the potential to attract valuable organic search traffic month after month.
 If you pick the wrong keywords, your content will only attract low-value traffic or none at all.

-So how do you choose the right keywords for SEO?
+So how do you find and choose the right keywords for SEO?
+Follow the 9 simple steps below.

-To find what people are searching for, you need a keyword research tool.
+To find what people are actually searching for, you need a keyword research tool.

-Google has a free one called Keyword Planner.
+Google has a free tool called Keyword Planner.
 The way it works is pretty simple: You enter a topic, and it kicks back relevant keyword ideas and search volumes.

 For example, here are a few of the ideas and search volumes it gives us for “dog food”: